 [Section 62K inserted: No. 36 of 2000 s.
 63; amended: No. 35 of 2012 s.
 7.]

+62KA.
+Annual returns in relation to continued registration

+(1) The secretary of a registered political party must, in the period beginning on 1 June and ending on 30 June each year, lodge a return with the Electoral Commissioner in relation to its continued eligibility for registration under this Part.

+(2) The return must be —

+(a) in an approved form; and

+(b) accompanied by any documents specified in the approved form.

+(3) However, the secretary of a registered political party is not required to lodge a return if, at the beginning of the period referred to in subsection (1), the party has been registered for less than 6 months.

+[Section 62KA inserted: No. 20 of 2021 s.
+39.]

 62L.
 Cancellation of registration

 (1) The Electoral Commissioner may cancel the registration of a political party at the written request of the secretary of the party.

-(2) The Electoral Commissioner may cancel the registration of a political party if the Electoral Commissioner is satisfied on reasonable grounds that —
+(2) The Electoral Commissioner must cancel the registration of a political party if the Electoral Commissioner is satisfied on reasonable grounds that —

 (a) the party no longer exists; or

-(b) the party is not a parliamentary party and does not have at least 500 members who are electors; or
+(b) the party (not being a parliamentary party) is no longer an eligible political party; or

 (c) the candidates at a conjoint election held after the registration of the party did not include at least one candidate endorsed by the party; or